basifat/simplecontent/03-content-style-guide.md

 Bad:

-*Writing about several different topics without any structure.*
+*Writing about several different main concepts without any structure.*

 ### Support Claims With Evidence